-6-9.2.2 Timers.
+6-10.2.2 Timers.

-- Timers or similar devices to stop water flow after a predetermined time must be permitted. - Timers or similar devices that shut off the water flow after a predetermined time (typically 1 to 2 minutes) when the optical fire detectors no longer detect a fire are permitted.
+- Timers or similar devices to stop water flow after a predetermined time are permitted if they are fail-safe (i.e., water continues to flow in the event of a timer failure). - Timers or similar devices that shut off the water flow after a predetermined time (typically 1 to 2 minutes) when the optical fire detectors no longer detect a fire are permitted.
 In case of a failure, it must fail in the on (water flowing) position.

-6-9.2.3 Design.
+6-10.2.3 Design.

 Due to the speed of water coming from all the nozzles, ultra high-speed deluge systems depend on the detection system, piping network, nozzles and water supply characteristics.
 Only experienced designers, engineers, and installers who understand the system's limitations and capabilities should provide the design, specification, and installation of the deluge system.

-6-9.2.4 Risk Assessment.
+6-10.2.4 Risk Assessment.

 All munitions production, maintenance, renovation, quality assurance and demilitarization operations will receive a risk assessment to identify potential fire and thermal threats and to assess the level of risk.
 The hazard must be accurately defined.
 A potential fire and or thermal hazard whose level of risk is high or extremely high is unacceptable.
 The risk assessment will consider factors such as:

 - Initiation sensitivity

 - Quantity of material

 - Heat output

 - Burning rate

 - Potential ignition and initiation sources

 - Protection capabilities

 - Personnel exposure

 - Munitions configuration

 - Process equipment

 - Process layout

 - The building layout.